haleu/misthereum/Java Workspace/MistEthereum/README.md

 ## Installing Jetty

-Download the latest version of Jetty.
+Download Jetty version 9.4.1.v20170120.
+Code might need to be updated if other version is used.
 You should then have a single .jar file.
 In eclipse:
 Window->Preferences->Java->Installed JREs-> Select jre and press edit-> Add External JARs-> "Your Jetty.jar location"